cscorley/triage/paper/sections/04_study.md

 subject system.
 However, this constraint gives us confidence that the measurements collected are fair and that the results are not influenced by selective parameter tweaking.
-Again, our goal is to show the performance of the changeset-based DIT against snapshot-based DIT under the same conditions.
+Again, our goal is to show the performance of the activity-based DIT against location-based DIT under the same conditions.

 Gensim's LDA implementation is based on an online LDA by @Hoffman-etal_2010 and uses variational inference instead of a collapsed Gibbs sampler.
 Unlike Gibbs